PlayrecForMatlab/playrec/README.md

 platforms and with all host APIs that PortAudio supports.

 ### Download and compilation with cmake
-cmake based build will install playrec.mex<os> to the top level of playrec source directory.
+cmake based build will install playrec.mex to the top level of playrec source directory.
 It can be moved from there to desired location.

 Clone the playrec repository from github